IsaacTSampson/face-pixels/README.md

 # face-pixels

 ## Notes
 I have simplified the code, removing a few bells and whistles and the need for the Next.js framework to keep the code as simple as possible for the sake of this example.
+You can find the original implementation of this component at: https://sneaker-society-fe-108c13acc674.herokuapp.com/

 ## Learning sources
 Creating particle physics: